-On the other hand you do not want a scanner that does not detect much of the most commonly exploited vulnerabilities.
-The best automated scanners are typically those scanners which can report all of the most commonly exploitable web application vulnerabilities, such as SQL injection and Cross-site scripting while reporting the less false positives and which require the least configuration.
+On the other hand, you do not want a scanner that does not detect much of the most commonly exploited vulnerabilities.
+The best automated scanners are typically those scanners that can report all of the most commonly exploitable web application vulnerabilities, such as SQL injection and Cross-site scripting (XSS) (but also less common ones that may be dangerous, for example command injection or path traversal), report the least false positives, and require the least configuration.

-After all each automated scan should always be accompanied by a manual penetration test, so those one-off vulnerabilities which are rarely, or never exploited in a real life attacks can be identified manually.
+Each automated scan should always be accompanied by manual penetration testing, so those one-off or completely new vulnerabilities, which are rarely or never exploited in a real-life attack, can be identified manually.
+Community whitehat hackers can also help in that with the right bounty program.
 But at least, the bulk of the work is done and developers can already start concentrating on remediating the reported vulnerabilities.

 Integration with Other Web Security and Development Tools

-Another important feature, or set of features to look for in web application security scanners is how easy they can be integrated.
-For example does it output the scan results to standard formats that can be parsed by other tools, such as XML?
-Can an automated web security scan be launched via command line or batch files?
-The more of such features it has, the easier it is to integrate web application security scanning in the SDLC process of web applications.
+Another important feature or set of features to look for in web application security scanners is how easy they can be integrated.
+For example, does it output scan results in standard formats that can be parsed by other tools, such as XML?
+Can an automated web security scan be launched via the command line or batch files?
+The more such features it has, the easier it is to integrate web application security scanning in the SDLC process of web applications.

-And for those penetration testers who always like to dig deeper into web applications, can the scanner import the output of other web security tools typically used during manual security audits, such as other proxy servers, or http analysers?
-Supporting such kind of tools is an important factor to consider as well, since the more integration capabilities a scanner has, the more of the process can be automated.
+And for those penetration testers who always like to dig deeper into web applications, can the scanner import the output of other web security tools typically used during manual security audits, such as other proxy servers, or HTTP analyzers?
+Support for such tools is an important factor to consider as well, since the more integration capabilities a scanner has, the more of the process can be automated.

-As we have seen there are several criteria you should look into when choosing a web application security scanner.
-What is important is that you should focus on your needs rather than relying on others' opinion.
-Ensure that the automated tool you are about to choose can scan the web applications you want to audit and allows you to automate as much as possible, to save time, money and other resources.
+As we have seen, there are several criteria that you should look into when choosing a web application security scanner.
+What is important is that you should focus on your needs rather than relying on the opinions of other people.
+Ensure that the automated tool you are about to choose can scan web applications that you want to audit and allows you to automate as much as possible, to save time, money, and other resources.